REBELinBLUE/kube-guide/3-tutorial.md

 the excess are terminated it will then create the next one, similarly when terminating the old *Pods* it will stop when there are only 2 running until another has fully started.

-Try playing with these values and, setting `spec.strategy` to "Recreate" to see how they work.
+Try playing with these values and setting `spec.strategy` to "Recreate" to see how they work.

+### Resource Management

+In order to ensure the cluster remains responsive and stable you need to manage the resources that your applications can use, first you can be apply a *ResourceQuota* on a per *Namespace* basis to set aggregate limits for all *Pods*, and more importantly you can set *ResourceRequirements* on a per container level.

+*ResourceRequirements* are set by providing the `resources` value on each container.
+There are 2 types of avaiable; `limits`, which sets the maximum resources the container may use, and  `requests` which is essentially the minimum resources the container requires, the *Scheduler* will use these values when scheduling your *Pods*; if you do not provide `requests` it will default to the `limits`, and if you don't provide a `limits` there is no resource restrictions, which is naturally a bad idea.

+There

 ## Summary